 There are many supermarkets in Portugal, not generally varying in price much.
 What’s recommended is for you to get a card/affiliation (like using a mobile app) of your closest grocery stores.
 Popular supermarkets such as Continente, Pingo Doce and Minipreço work on a client card system; Lidl and Aldi, for example, have mobile apps – both provide you with special discounts and quick information on deals and the weekly “folheto” (a pamphlet with the discounted products of the week/weekend).

-The Portuguese diet is considered fairly healthy.
 A typical meal consists of

 Portuguese cuisine relies heavily on meats, mostly beef and pork.
 A very popular dish, Cozido à Portuguesa, is actually just various types of meats and enchidos (pork tripe filled with pork meat, curated in different ways) combined with vegetables and potatoes.
 Fish is also very in demand, but mainly in seaside cities.
 The many cod dishes are eaten everywhere in the country, though – some favoured ones are Bacalhau à Brás, Bacalhau à Gomes de Sá and Bacalhau com Natas.